MadAppGang/MAGCoreData/README.md

 ### Deleting storage

-To delete all data from first persistent store in persistent store coordinator:
+To delete all the data from the first persistent store in the persistent store coordinator:
 ```objective-c
 [MAGCoreData deleteAll];
 ```

-To drop storage with default name:
+To drop the storage with a default name:
 ```objective-c
 [MAGCoreData deleteAllInStorageWithName:nil];
 ```

-To drop storage with specific name:
+To drop the storage with a specific name:
 ```objective-c
 [MAGCoreData deleteAllInStorageWithName:storageName];
 ```